191220 Sodium And Performance 1200×675

 The thing is, everyone loses a different amount of sodium in their sweat, from as little as 200mg of sodium per liter of sweat, to as much as 2,000mg/l.
 And everyone sweats at different rates, which means that your net sodium losses could be as much as 10x higher than the person next to you on the start line.

 And, in a lot of cases, those losses are many times higher than someone who is not sweating on a regular basis.
 This is why the standard government guidelines for sodium consumption should be viewed cautiously by athletes who train a lot.
-It’s more than possible to lose the 2,300mg of sodium recommended by the existing U.K. government guidelines in just 1 hour of exercise, if you’re sweating heavily and you’re sweating out lots of sodium.
+It’s more than possible to lose the 2,300mg of sodium recommended by the existing U.K. government guidelines in just one hour of exercise, if you’re sweating heavily and you’re sweating out lots of sodium.

 I personally lose about 1,842 mg/l – which puts me firmly in the ‘salty sweater’ camp – and I often suffered from cramp and other hydration-related issues in hot climates as a result.